itsalectric/643_Project_2/README.md

 5. Designate the path for the new PPK file

 ### Connecting to a running EC2 instance
+Be sure to perform the following on the singular instance you designated as the Main Node

 #### Connecting via PuTTy
 Open the PuTTY app and have the EC2 console open.
 A majority of the steps will include copying information from the console to the app for authentication.
 1. Within the EC2 console, select the instance you wish to connect to